 The 2020 IBM study on data breaches suggests that these anecdotes from our respondents may be indicative of a trend: Stolen or compromised credentials and cloud misconfigurations were the most common causes of security breaches, accounting for nearly 40% of malicious incidents,and the average cost of data breach in health care was US$7.13 million, the highest of all industries.3

-In our client experience across industries, we have observed that even as technology organizations began embracing agile development, many continue to approach security in the same incremental, siloed way they did with waterfall.
+In our client experience across industries, we have observed that even as technology organisations began embracing agile development, many continue to approach security in the same incremental, siloed way they did with waterfall.
 And in many DevOps pipelines, security is still treated as a bolt-on rather than a design feature.
 We recommend a shift-left security approach, which gets companies closer to DevSecOps, an evolution of DevOps.
 DevSecOps enables companies to automate good cybersecurity practices into the toolchain and use them consistently.
-The DevSecOps trend is more of a mindset than a formal set of rules and tools, and systems thinking is at its foundation.4
+The DevSecOps trend is more of a mindset than a formal set of rules and tools and systems thinking is at its foundation.4

-“The move from on-premise data centers to cloud for a traditional health care player is a lot more complicated than people think if you’re paying attention to security.
-The first time you go into AWS, or try Google cloud, or the first time you try Oracle cloud, there’s an enormous amount to get right: setup and institutional knowledge, monitoring, security, performance, and everything else.
+“The move from on-premise data centres to cloud for a traditional health care player is a lot more complicated than people think if you’re paying attention to security.
+The first time you go into AWS, or try Google cloud, or the first time you try Oracle cloud, there’s an enormous amount to get right: setup and institutional knowledge, monitoring, security, performance and everything else.
 Because while each of those clouds sounds similar, their actual operations are very distinct and different.
-You have to think systems thinking end-to-end, you have to think engineering, and when you do, really really evaluate those things.”
+You have to think systems thinking end-to-end, you have to think engineering and when you do, really really evaluate those things.”

 —SVP and CTO